-Our flag took a beating in the nor'easter on March 2nd and we needed to take it down (the rest of the way), repair the mechanism and replace it with a new flag (which we do each spring anyway).
-Check out our facebook page facebook.com/AmericanFence/ to see photos!
+Our flag took a beating in the nor'easter on March 2nd adn we needed to take it down (the rest of the way), repair the mechanism and replace it with a new flag (which we do each spring anyway).
+Check out our facebook page facebook.com/AmericanFence/ to see photos of the damage!

 Hal Mante has been on TV and social media lately, check out the video on our FaceBook page facebook.com/AmericanFence/ .
 He was also featured, with his wife, Joyce, in a photo put out by Second Harvest Food Bank of the Lehigh Valley to bring attention to Hunger Action Month in September, thats on our FaceBook page, too